 - Focus on your achievements and contributions rather than just listing your duties.
 Use metrics and data to quantify your accomplishments whenever possible.

-- Keep the information relevant to the job you are applying for.
-Don’t include every single work experience.
-Only include the ones that are most relevant and demonstrate your qualifications for the position.
+- Don’t include every single work experience.
+Only include the most relevant ones and demonstrate your qualifications for the position.

 If you don’t have experience as a warehouse assistant